SCPFBluesky/Synapse-FiOne/README.md

 ### `setrawmetatable`

-sets the rawmetatable of a table or userdata, even if the metatable has the `__metatable` metamethod.
+sets the metatable of a table or userdata, even if the metatable has the `__metatable` metamethod.

 | **Parameter** | **Type**             | **Description** |
 |---------------|----------------------|-----------------|